MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/2-rest/readme.md

 Before you remove the OData functions from your connector, let's do a quick review of what it currently does (mostly behind the scenes) to retrieve data from the service.

-Open the TripPin connector project from [Part 1](../1-odata/readme.md) in Visual Studio.
+Open the TripPin extension project from [Part 1](../1-odata/readme.md) in Visual Studio Code.
 Open the Query file and paste in the following query:

 ```
 TripPin.Feed("https://services.odata.org/v4/TripPinService/Me")
 ```

-Open Fiddler and then select the Start button in Visual Studio.
+Open Fiddler and then evaluate the current power query file in Visual Studio Code.

 In Fiddler, you'll see three requests to the server: